 Close Encounter With Playing Baboon Families.While this Ancient rock chasm (14) is unique in many ways, there are also careful reservations about people's impact on its nature.
 Because this site contains what is desirable for people and wildlife, the result is that a conflict of interest and living space can occur.
-The wildlife utilizes this rich, three-dimensional diversity in water and rock formations through the natural health in the varying and dramatic scenery.
+The wilderness utilizes this rich, three-dimensional diversity in water and rock formations through the natural health of the varying and dramatic scenery.
 Naturally, therefore, it is appreciated that visitors show interest by approaching the site carefully.

 Enchanting landscape & the High Plateau's Spring-Water.